 NO photography and/or videography allowed, with immediate effect, within the soup kitchen and at all distribution points, without the written permission from the management of Willing Hearts.

 We have received feedback from beneficiaries and volunteers concerning photos and video taken.
 Some have expressed that consideration be given and consent sought to safeguard and respect both beneficiaries and volunteers alike.
 We seek cooperation and understanding so that we can create a positive and meaningful environment for all.
-Should there be a need for pictures or videos, please write in to us so that the necessary consents are obtain prior.
+Should there be a need for pictures or videos, please fill in this form and send it back to us at firstname.lastname@example.org so that the necessary consents are obtain prior.
 Thank you in advance for your cooperation!